Woman says Gov. Cuomo forcibly kissed her cheeks in 2017

 ALBANY, N.Y.
 (AP) — An upstate New York woman said Monday that New York Gov. Andrew Cuomo grabbed her face and kissed her cheek at her home during a visit to inspect local flood damage, becoming the latest woman to accuse the embattled governor of inappropriate behavior.

 Sherry Vill made the allegations during a Zoom news conference with attorney Gloria Allred, describing a spring 2017 visit to her Rochester-area home after flooding near Lake Ontario.
-Allred said Vill has long wanted to report the Democratic governor’s conduct, but her family was worried he would “use his power to retaliate against her and her family.”

-Cuomo kissed both of her cheeks in front of family members while inspecting her flood-damaged home in what Vill, who has been married for decades, felt was a “highly sexual manner.”
+Cuomo kissed both of her cheeks in front of family members while inspecting her flood-damaged home in what Vill felt was a “highly sexual manner.”

 Then, Vill said, the governor “stopped and turned to me and said, ‘You are beautiful.’”

-“I felt like he was coming onto me in my own home.”

-He then inspected the damage with his staff and kissed her cheek again outside her home in a “very aggressive manner,” Vill said.
+He then inspected the damage with his staff and kissed her cheek again outside her home.
 “While still holding one of my hands, he forcibly grabbed my face with his other big hand and kissed my cheek,” Vill said.

 “I felt like I was being manhandled,” said Vill, now 55.
 Vill, who is about 5 feet (1.5 meters) tall, said the governor towered over her.